New Jersey IOLTA Compliance: Trust Account Rules & Requirements

 How often must New Jersey attorneys reconcile their IOLTA accounts?

-New Jersey attorneys must complete a three-way reconciliation of their IOLTA trust accounts monthly.
-Three-way reconciliation compares the bank statement balance, the trust account ledger balance, and the sum of all individual client ledger balances — all three must match.
+New Jersey attorneys have to complete a three-way reconciliation of their IOLTA trust accounts monthly.
+Three-way reconciliation lines up the bank statement balance, the trust account ledger balance, and the sum of every individual client ledger balance — and all three have to match.

 How long must New Jersey attorneys retain IOLTA records?

-New Jersey attorneys must retain all IOLTA trust account records — including bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 7 years under New Jersey Rules of Professional Conduct Rule 1.15; NJ Court Rules R. 1:21-6.
-Disbo retains all records automatically for the required period.
+New Jersey attorneys have to retain every IOLTA trust account record — bank statements, client ledgers, reconciliation reports, and disbursement documentation — for 7 years under New Jersey Rules of Professional Conduct Rule 1.15; NJ Court Rules R. 1:21-6.
+Disbo keeps all of it automatically for the required period.

 What happens if a New Jersey IOLTA account is overdrawn?

 Required — bank must notify Office of Attorney Ethics within 5 business days.
-An overdraft notification triggers a disciplinary review process.
-Attorneys must ensure sufficient cleared funds are in the trust account before any disbursement.
+An overdraft notification can trigger a disciplinary review, and the only way to avoid that is to make sure cleared funds are actually in the trust account before any disbursement goes out.
 Disbo blocks transactions that would create a negative balance before they process.

 Where does New Jersey IOLTA interest go?